React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Results for Partially-Observed Nonlinear Systems with Incremental Stability

 \section{Results for Partially-Observed Nonlinear Systems with Incremental Stability}

-In this section, we study the case of partially-observed nonlinear systems \eqref{eqn:system} and the incremental stability properties of contraction and Lipschitzness of the closed loop.
-We first show by counterexample that incremental stability can be lost in this context.
-We follow this by showing that a weaker-form of stability can be maintained, and discuss stronger conditions under which contracting and Lipschitz closed loops can still be achieved.
-All proofs are provided in Appendices~\ref{app:proof-main-result}--\ref{app:proof-iqc}.
+We now study the case of partially-observed nonlinear systems \eqref{eqn:system} and the incremental stability properties of contraction and Lipschitzness.
+We first show by counterexample that closed-loop incremental stability can be lost in this context.
+We follow by introducing a weaker form of stability which is maintained, and discuss stronger conditions under which contracting and Lipschitz closed loops can still be achieved.
+Before continuing, we introduce a stronger version of Assumption~\ref{assump:stabilizing-base} which will be used for all results in this section \begin{enumerate}[label=\textbf{A\arabic*}] \item \textit{Contracting \& Lipschitz stabilizing base controller:} the closed-loop system $\mathcal{G}_{\mathcal{K}_b}: (\eta,d,\tilde{u})\mapsto z$ under the base controller, i.e., \eqref{eqn:system} in feedback with \eqref{eqn:base-controller}, is contracting and Lipschitz. \end{enumerate} All proofs are provided in Appendices~\ref{app:proof-main-result}--\ref{app:proof-iqc}.